 If you don’t have the luxury of posting to all your social networks from your desktop with a fresh cup of coffee in hand (newsflash: most of us don’t), the app built specifically for your social network of choice becomes your friend!
 So much easier than trying to work through your phone’s web browser.
 Facebook, Google+, Twitter, Instagram, and LinkedIn all have apps you can download from your respective app store.
 A note about Facebook, if you are going to manage your Facebook page while on the go, you want their PAGES app, not just the regular Facebook app.

 So, it would be really nice if I had enough time in a day to manually post to each of my social media accounts at the exact moment that I wanted it uploaded, but that’s not most people’s reality.
 In order to get all of my messages uploaded in a timely fashion and keep each social media channel humming along without interruption, I use a scheduler… HootSuite!

 There are many services out there that will allow you to upload your social media posts for posting at your specified date and time, but the tool I like to use is HootSuite.
 HootSuite is free for use for up to three social networks.
 After that, there are very reasonable paid plans.

 A scheduler saves sanity, and gives me more time to interact and engage with people… which is where the real value in social media lies.

 For me, these are the basics.
 Nothing too fancy here!
 However, I have a few other tools that I use to do things like: saving articles I come across so I can post them later, cross promoting content across multiple social channels, and creating graphics.
-You can download the resource list here.
+You can download the resource below.